MicrosoftDocs/visualstudio-docs/docs/docker/tutorials/whats-next.md

 Running containers in production is tough.
 You don't want to log into a machine and simply run a `docker run` or `docker-compose up`.
 Why not?
 Well, what happens if the containers die?
 How do you scale across several machines?
 Container orchestration solves this problem.
-Tools like Kubernetes, Swarm, Nomad, and ECS all help solve this problem, all in slightly different ways.
+Tools like Kubernetes, Swarm, Nomad, and AKS all help solve this problem, all in slightly different ways.

 The general idea is that you have "managers" who receive **expected state**.
 This state might be "I want to run two instances of my web app and expose port 80."
 The managers then look at all of the